gramener/comicgen/README.md

 - `width=`: width of the image in px
 - `height=`: height of the image in px

-You can also re-position and re-size the canvas using these attributes:
+You can also re-position and re-size the canvas using these optional attributes:

 - `x=`: left position or x-offset in px
 - `y=`: top position or y-offset in px
-- `mirror=`: shsow mirror image.
-Value can be empty string or 1.
+- `mirror=`: show mirror image.
+Value can be "" (no mirroring) or "1" (to mirror the image).
 Default: ""
 - `scale=`: how much larger to make the image.
 Default: 1

+The images are rendered as SVG by default.
+You can use PNGs instead with `ext="png"`:

+- `ext=`: choose file format.
+Value can be `svg` (default) or `png`

 ## Layer order